 “I was really nervous, but my proctor was super helpful.
 She answered all my doubts before starting the test.”

 You will be asked to provide your contact number, display your ID, and show the front and back of your whiteboard.
 Then, you’ll have to take pictures and record videos of your work area for the proctor to see.

 Once they’re approved, you’ll be taken through a series of terms and agreements.
 Your proctor will launch your test, and you can begin your exam!

 What is the experience of the GMAT Online Exam like?

-The time, scoring, and the number of items is the same for Quantitative, Verbal, and Integrated Reasoning sections.
+The time, scoring, and the number of items are the same for the Quantitative, Verbal, and Integrated Reasoning sections.
 But, for this exam, the sections will appear in a fixed order – Quantitative, Verbal, and Integrated Reasoning.

 “Take at least one practice test in the format of the actual test so you can get used to the format of the exam.”

 Your exam will go on for 3 hours, including 2 hours and 45 minutes for the exam, 15 minutes for the check-in, and an optional break of 5 minutes before the Integrated Reasoning section.